FrancesCoronel/personal-website-v3/_posts/2015-06-13-first-week-at-fullstack-academy.md

         half (the project phase).
 -   Naturally, the first thing the seniors did was pull a joke on me.
     *Classic…* :twisted:
--   Frankly, I’m more excited about the project phase where I’ll actually be building things.
+-   Frankly, I'm more excited about the project phase where I'll actually be building things.
 Looking forward to it already.
 Weird.
--   I got a friggin’ t-shirt - yessssssss.
+-   I got a friggin' t-shirt - yessssssss.
 -   Mixer today puts me in a great mood because charades is always fun.
 -   I also learned a lot more about this one guy named Isaac because he got the hot seat today.
 Afterward, I thought of all the different